 "In the Psychiatrists Chair" is his first book, co-written with TCD professor of Psychiatry, Dr Brendan Kelly.

-Muiris has been honoured by the Royal College of General Practice and the Royal College of Physicians in Ireland for his achievements in bridging the gap between doctors and patients.
+Muiris has been honoured by the Royal College of General Practitioners and the Royal College of Physicians in Ireland for his achievements in bridging the gap between doctors and patients.

 Ireland’s premier medical writer

 Muiris has been published in many noteworthy titles including the Irish Times, the Medical Independent, the British Medical Journal, the Business Post and the Irish Medical Times

 Recent Irish Times articles →